INVEST IN YOUR WETLANDS

 In 2014, the Group acquired the Environmental Water Trust and entered into a 10 year partnership with The Nature Conservancy (Australia) to manage water for wetlands donated to the Environmental Water Trust.
 Together with The Nature Conservancy and Kilter Rural, the Murray-Darling Basin Balanced Water Fund was established, the first of its kind in Australia.
 The Fund was established with the dual objectives of providing water security to irrigators and restoring important wetlands, while paying a return to investors.
 The Fund provides donations of water and cash to the Environmental Water Trust.

-We also manage water for the Commonwealth Environmental Water Holder, which together with water management for the Environmental Water Trust, consolidates the Group as the only NGO environmental water professionals working across the Basin.
+We also manage water for the Commonwealth Environmental Water Holder, which together with water management for the Environmental Water Trust, consolidates the Group as the only non government environmental water professionals working across the Basin.

 In 2023, we mark a 30 Year Anniversary and continue to look optimistically to the future through our refreshed logo and profile.
 The white-faced heron remains our mascot and becomes our symbol of forward-looking and determination to improve wetlands across the Murray-Darling Basin.